RTA DISPUTES - LATIN AMERICA

 (14) Decision regarding Argentine compliance with the Tribunal Award on Remolded Tires: Award Apr.
 26, 2008.
 (Permanent Appellate Tribunal found that Argentina had not brought itself into compliance and until it does, Uruguay has the right to maintain compensatory measures)

 (15) Failure by the Argentine State to Adopt Appropriate Measures to Prevent and/or Cease Impediments to Free Circulation Caused by Blockages in Argentine Territory of Access Roads to the International Bridges Gral.
 St. Martin and Gral.
 Antigas which connect Argentina and Uruguay: Award 21 June 2006.
-(Uruguay challenged Argentina’s failure to act against environmental groups that blocked the international bridges between Uruguay and Argentina from December 2005 to May 2006 to protest the construction of pulp mills in Uruguay; argued that blockage injured imports, tourism and transportation, in violation of Mercosur guarantees of free circulation of goods, services and factors of production via elimination of quantitative restrictions and measures of equivalent effect; panel largely agreed.
-Underlying dispute concerned Argentine objections to construction of pulp mills in Uruguay, concerning which Argentina separately appealed to the International Court of Justice.)
-English language translation of this award by Ruth Kelly and Luis Gustavo Meira Moser.
+Uruguay challenged Argentina’s failure to act against environmental groups that blocked the international bridges between Uruguay and Argentina from 8 December 2005 to 20 March 2006, and again from 5 April to 2 May 2006 to protest the construction of two pulp mills on the River Uruguay; argued that blockage injured imports, tourism and transportation, in violation of Mercosur guarantees of free circulation of goods, services and factors of production via elimination of quantitative restrictions and measures of equivalent effect; panel largely agreed.
+(English language translation of this award by Ruth Kelly and Luis Gustavo Meira Moser)

 (17) Urgent Appeal by Paraguay regarding its Suspension from the Organs of Mercosur and the Incorporation of Venezuela as a Full Member: On 29 June 2012, the presidents of Argentina, Brazil and Uruguay decided to suspend Paraguay's participation in Mercosur organs for having impeached and removed its President Fernando Lugo, under the Protocol of Ushuaia on democratic commitment; they also granted full membership to Venezuela (which had been blocked by Paraguay).
 On 9 July 2012, Paraguay appealed directly to the Mercosur Permanent Review Tribunal requesting that these decisions be declared inapplicable.
 The award of 21 July 2012 found unanimously that the Tribunal's jurisdiction includes the application of the Protocol of Ushuaia, but the procedural prerequisites for such an appeal had not been satisfied; a majority found that under the circumstances, the Tribunal could not intervene without the consent of the other Parties of Mercosur.